Chart Color Schemes

 Infrastructure

-Cranbourne South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Cranbourne South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely to impact the area.
-Notable projects include Botanic Ridge Village Shopping Centre, Botanic Ridge Estate, Cranbourne West Precinct Structure Plan, and Brompton Estate.
-The following list details those most relevant.
+AreaSearch has identified 15 projects that may impact this area.
+Notable projects include the Cranbourne West Precinct Structure Plan, Botanic Ridge Village Shopping Centre, Botanic Ridge Estate, and Cranbourne West Secondary College.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.